 "No!"
-I reminded myself fiercely.
+I told myself.
 "That will never happen - Leoric won't allow it!"
-But, on the other hand, it was becoming increasingly clear to me that I was the weak element out of the Spectral Knights, the one most likely to ruin it for the rest . . .
+But, on the other hand, it was becoming increasingly clear to me that I was the weak element out of the Spectral Knights, the one most likely to ruin it for the rest.

 I sat up with a start when I heard Galadria's voice and, struggling to quell the emotional turmoil inside me, I turned to see her standing in the doorway with Arzon close behind her.
 I had been so absorbed in my feelings that I had forgotten to shut the door.
-I nodded mutely, not trusting myself to speak, but it was enough for both of them and they came in.
+I did not trust myself to speak right now, so I didn't say anything as she and Arzon came in.

-"Sorry, Feryl, but we heard you crying," Galadria said as I turned my face away from my two friends to avoid giving any indication that her statement was true.
-"Look, maybe you'd better talk about it - you'll only feel worse if you don't . . ."
+"Sorry, Feryl, but we heard you crying," Galadria said.
+I turned my face away from my two friends to avoid giving any indication that her statement was true.
+"Look, maybe you'd better talk about it," she went on.
+"You'll only feel worse if you don't."

 I stood up, brushed at my eyes with my hand and steeled myself to say what I needed to say.
 It wasn't that I wanted to leave the Spectral Knights, but it was something I just had to do before I did something to threaten the safety of all seven of us.
-I had no idea where I would go or what I would do, only a vague notion of getting well away from my fellows . . .
+I had no idea where I would go or what I would do, only a vague notion of getting well away from the others.

 "Galadria, Arzon . . ."
 I told my two friends, pausing for several awkward seconds as I considered how best to phrase my intentions.
 In the end, I decided it would be better to get this over as quickly as possible - no sense in dragging it out any longer than I had to.
 "I - I'm . . . well, I'm leaving."

 "Leaving?" echoed Arzon as our eyes locked for a moment.
-"What are you talking about, Feryl?"
+"What are you talking about?"

 "Feryl, you know that's . . ."
 Galadria started to say.
 She was probably going to say "not true", but I cut her short; this was hard enough as it was without having to argue with anyone and besides I was feeling too emotionally exhausted to argue right now.

 "Feryl, wait!"
 Arzon called as he and Galadria caught up with me.
-"Look, have you really thought about this?" he asked as the two of them stood on either side of me.
+"Look, have you really thought about this?" he asked as they stood on either side of me.
 I didn't look at either of them as I replied, my voice carrying the tone of one who knows they have been defeated and the best option is to attempt a dignified retreat.